davorg/dmp/chapters/chapter01.md

 That is, the data source will consist of a number of records, each of which can be processed separately from its siblings.
 Records can be separated from each other in a number of ways.
-The most common way is for each line in a text file to represent one record,[5] but it is also possible that a blank line or a well-defined series of characters separates records.
+The most common way is for each line in a text file to represent one record, but it is also possible that a blank line or a well-defined series of characters separates records.
 There is, of course, potential for confusion over exactly what constitutes a line, but we’ll discuss that in more detail later.